twinysam/INSIDE-ARG/readme.md

 - Each sticker has one of three symbols: a dot, a slash or a dash.
 - Each sticker has one of nine different texture images.
 (We have identified them with letters, from A to I)

-The effort to track down as many different copies of the CE as possible, is being recorded in this document: https://docs.google.com/document/d/1ccgEU722Kz5kDrq0wmA5pd6Du05qAaWNN7kRaTlG9jU/edit

 ---

 #### Three symbols